capactio/capact/docs/proposal/20201102-artifacts.md

 -	Action developer

-If we will know the relations between the TypeInstance e.g. that Jira instance is using a given database we easily show the graph with those relations and based on that user can detect dependencies and also if downtime of a given component can affect other part of the system.
+If we will know the relations between the TypeInstance e.g. that Jira instance is using a given database we can easily show the graph with those relations and based on that user can detect dependencies and also if downtime of a given component can affect other parts of the system.

-TODO: Discuss that topic with team.
+**TODO:** Discuss that topic with the team.

 Should Interface be able to declare multiple output TypeInstances?
 If not, can we assume (for Alpha and GA) that the TypeInstance defined as the output on Interface is the main one, and the rest of created TypeInstances in Implementation are just its children?

-If Interface can return multiple output should we introduce a new property on Interface and Implementation that allows developers to define dependencies using DAG?
+If Interface can return multiple outputs should we introduce a new property on Interface and Implementation that allows developers to define dependencies?

 ```yaml
   # names are equal to the names of the input/output artifacts.
 In that way during saving artifact in Local OCH